MarkKJones/SHMS_optics/README.md

 After the "endlist" keyword is encountered, there are a few subsequent arguments expected.

-`oldcoeff.dat`: name of file containing "old" (starting) reconstruction matrix elements
+`oldcoeff.dat`: name of file containing "old" (starting) reconstruction matrix elements.
+This will search for two files of the pattern `oldcoeff__dep.dat` and `oldcoeff__indep.dat`.
+These are separated since we optimize over the indep variables, but we include the dep variable for reconstructing the events.

 `newcoeff.dat`: name of file containing "new" reconstruction matrix elements (file to which fit results will be written).
+This will produce two output files with the dep and indep matrix elements separately in the pattern of `newcoeff__dep.dat` and `newcoeff__indep.dat`.

 `htheta_offset_old`: offset applied to yptar (in-plane) angle.
 If using newly optimized matrix elements, this comes from the 0000 elements.